 ALDO CUNDARI is chairman and CEO of Toronto-based Cundari, strategy's 2012 Campaign of the Year winner.
 We are in the Age of the Consumer.
 Not to be confused with consumerization, consumer empowerment is supported by customer centricity.
 If efficiency through scale defined the last decade, the future requires a sustainable post-fragmentation approach that delivers a new consumer ROI: "return on involvement."
 We as marketers have to look deeper to understand and move the individual through a labyrinth of touchpoints.
 David Rogers, executive director of Columbia Business School's Center on Global Brand Leadership, defined it well: the new consumer has reshaped the traditional purchasing funnel.
 "Awareness, opinion, consideration, preference and purchase" expectation will continue to accelerate.

 To take advantage of this opportunity, make sure your organization is clear on what drives its purpose.
 Once purpose is established internally, you must embrace the new customer service levels required at every interaction - web, mobile, email, social media, on the store floor and at the event.
 "Whenever and wherever" is the new customer centricity model.
-Besides the ubiquitous Apple, another brand that's held up as an example of connect with friends. consumer centricity.

-customer has vast implications for most organizations.
+Besides the ubiquitous Apple, another brand that's held up as an example of the way forward is Nike+ FuelBand.
+Not just another running shoe, it was designed to enhance (and empower) one's personal performance, help people stay motivated and connect with friends.
+Nike is about consumer centricity.
+The new customer has vast implications for most organizations.
 If they don't invest heavily AN INDIVIDUAL VOICE CAN CHANGE THE WORLD, LIKE THE TWEET THAT SPARKED THE ARAB SPRING have been supplemented by "loyalty" and "advocacy," Rogers says.